ferrats-fr/ferrats-fr.github.io/_pages/upstairs.md

 {% include toc %}

 The upstairs gite has an independent entrance and can accomodate 5 people.
-It has a large living area with wood burning stove and an open kitchen, a total surface area of 75m2.
+It has a large living area with a ceiling fan for the summer and a wood burning stove for the winter, and an open kitchen, a total surface area of 75m2.

 ## Gallery

-Please click on a photo to visit:
+Please click on a photo to visit the gite:

 {% include base_path %}